Housing allocation case questions lawfulness of council’s scheme14 Nov 2022 | William Ford

 A claim for judicial review was then issued on 21 September 2022.
 The claimant sought to challenge the policy for the following reasons:

 - The policy and decision-making unlawfully indirectly discriminated against the claimant contrary to her rights under European Convention on Human Rights article 14 when read with article 8.
-The claimant and people in her situation are in an analogous situation to people placed out of borough in temporary accommodation, but they are treated differently.
+The claimant and people in her situation are analogous to people placed out of borough in temporary accommodation, but they are treated differently.
 The claimant argued that the difference in treatment was neither proportionate nor justified.
-She also argued that relaxing the rule would be in pursuance of the new scheme’s aims to promote equality of opportunity, good community relations and the prevention of all forms of unlawful discrimination in the way services are provided.
+She also argued that relaxing the rule would be in pursuance of the new scheme’s aims to promote equality of opportunity, good community relations and prevent all forms of unlawful discrimination in the way services are provided.
 Furthermore, given the relatively low numbers of PRSOs compared with offers of temporary accommodation, the policy could be changed without having a significant impact on the legitimate aim of having residence criteria, particularly in circumstances where an exception was already made for those placed in temporary accommodation outside of the borough, but still subject to a homeless duty.

-- The policy unlawfully indirectly discriminated against the claimant on the basis of race, contrary to Equality Act (EA) 2010 ss19 and 29.
+- The policy unlawfully indirectly discriminated against the claimant based on race, contrary to Equality Act (EA) 2010 ss19 and 29.
 She argued that the changes to the scheme put people with the protected characteristic of race at a particular disadvantage by removing them from the register.
 She also argued that there had been a failure to focus adequately on the effect that the changes to the allocations scheme would have on people with the protected characteristic of race, contrary to the public sector equality duty (PSED: EA 2010 s149).

 - The claimant also challenged Newham’s failure to exercise discretion in her favour on the basis of a failure to provide adequate reasons, as well as a failure to consider adequately or at all its duties under the PSED and Children Act 2004 s11 (safeguarding and promoting welfare) when considering whether to exercise discretion.